-In conclusion, the full extent to which the COVID-19 pandemic impacts the Group's business, financial condition and results of operations, as well as its regulatory capital and liquidity ratios, will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the COVID-19 pandemic and the impact of actions taken by regulators, governmental authorities and other third parties in response to the COVID-19 pandemic.
+The full extent to which the COVID-19 pandemic impacts the Group's businesses, financial condition and results of operations, as well as its regulatory capital and liquidity ratios, will depend on future developments, which are highly uncertain and cannot be predicted, including the risk of the emergence, severity and spread of additional COVID-19 variants in the future.

-A material deterioration in global economic conditions is likely to have a negative impact on macroeconomic conditions in South Africa and, with respect to SBG, other countries in sub-Saharan Africa in which SBG operates, which may adversely affect the Group's operations and its financial condition
+The recovery of the Group's operations and financial performance is uncertain and any further material deterioration in global economic conditions is likely to have a further negative impact on macroeconomic conditions in South Africa and, with respect to SBG, other countries in sub-Saharan Africa in which SBG operates, which may further adversely affect the Group's operations and its financial performance

 The Group's business has significant holdings in South Africa, in particular through SBSA and its subsidiaries, with the majority of SBG's revenues derived from operations in South Africa.
-Therefore, SBG's businesses and results of operations are primarily affected by economic and political conditions in South Africa and, as a consequence of their impact on the South African economy, global economic conditions.
+Therefore, SBG's businesses and results of operations are primarily affected by economic and political conditions in South Africa and, as a consequence of its impact on the South African economy, global economic conditions.

 In addition, the Group is an Africa focused universal financial services group with operations in twenty countries in sub-Saharan Africa outside of South Africa (which it refers to as "Africa Regions") and satellite offices in five key financial centres and two offshore hubs.
 As a result, SBG's performance is also affected by its operations in sub-Saharan Africa.
-Africa Regions contributed 31 per cent. to SBG's banking headline earnings for the year ended 31 December 2019, and total assets for Africa Regions represented 15.4 per cent. of SBG's total assets at 31 December 2019.
+Africa Regions contributed 58 per cent. to SBG's banking headline earnings for the year ended 31 December 2020, and total assets for Africa Regions represented 16.5 per cent. of SBG's total assets at 31 December 2020.
 Economic and political conditions in the Africa Regions in which it operates therefore also have an impact on SBG's business and results.